 This indicates the percent of residents who suffered from a urinary tract infection.
 Urinary tract infections are considered by many in the nursing home industry to be an indicator of nursing care at a nursing home.
 UTI's are routinely linked to poor nursing care.
 However, this metric could be skewed for certain facilities due to different reporting standards for UTI's.

 Appropriately Uses Anti-Psychotic Medication

-This datapoint is an indication of the percentage of long-term care patients which were given antipsychotic drugs.
-Increased usage of these drugs may suggest a facility is using these drugs to control patient behavior in scenarios where such medications aren't medically indicated.
-Nevertheless, some facilities may need to rely more on these medications due to having more residents suffering from Alzheimer's or other dementias.
+This gauges the percentage of long-term residents which are administered antipsychotic medication.
+Increased usage of these drugs may suggest that a nursing home is using these drugs to subdue residents in situations where such drugs aren't medically required.
+Nevertheless, some nursing homes need to rely more on these drugs due to having more residents suffering from Alzheimer's or other dementias.